psychoanalyst author editor

 In Lesley Day and Pamela Pringle (eds) Reflective Enquiry into Therapeutic Institutions.
 London: Karnac.

-In some ways the Cassel Hospital was a living fossil, since the average lifespan of a therapeutic community may be around 10-15 years.
-It had been regenerated by Tom Main in 1946, on the basis of therapuetic community experiments in Military psychiatry, at Northfield Hospital in Birmingham.
-At the same time it appeared to me to be at the sharp-end, forefronting the thinking that needs to be done on how an institution can in itself be, and remain, therapeutic.
+In some ways the Cassel Hospital is a living fossil, since the average lifespan of a therapeutic community may be around 10-15 years.
+The Cassel had been organised by Tom Main as a therapeutic community in 1946, nearly 50 years previously.
+It held to the basics of the experiments in Military psychiatry, at Northfield Hospital in Birmingham during the wartime, whilst at the same time it appeared to me to be still at the sharp-end, forefronting the thinking that needs to be done on how an institution can in itself be, and remain, therapeutic.
 Perhaps constant enquiry means constant rejuvenation in terms of an organisation.

 1998 (with Angel Santos) The use at the Cassel of the organisational dynamics to enhance the therapeutic work.